 Fourth, for the safety of all the riders that will be climbing and descending that day, please stay in your appropriate lane, single file, and watch for traffic (both vehicular and animal) as this is NOT A CLOSED COURSE.
 This is an area where you may see deer, moose, or even cattle on the road.
 For the sake of the other riders, volunteers, and your own safety while riding, PLEASE KEEP YOUR SPEED UNDER CONTROL so that we can continue this ride without incident!

-The Idaho Central Credit Union truck will roll out at 7:00am at approx. 20 mph (or so) and will lead the 4 Peaks Gran Fondo riders and relay riders for about the first 9 miles (Valley riders start at 9:30am).
+The Idaho Central Credit Union vehicle will roll out at 6:30am at approx. 20 mph (or so) and will lead the 4 Peaks Gran Fondo riders, Single Peak riders and Relay riders for about the first 9 miles.
 We ask that riders stay behind the truck as this initial section is not timed and it is important to stay together as a group through the intersections until the first climb begins.
-The ICCU truck will signal as they are pulling ahead or off to the side of the road.
+The ICCU vehicle will signal as they are pulling ahead or off to the side of the road.
 At the time they pull off/away the group is OK to go ahead and ride at their own pace.